-With the visa restrictions stated above, overland border crossing is a bit difficult to do.
+With the visa restrictions stated above, the overland border crossing is a bit difficult to do.
 The easiest way to get to Myanmar is by taking a flight.
-Myanmar has three international airports located in Yangon, Mandalay and its capital Nay Pyi Taw, although only few airlines use it at present.
+Myanmar has three international airports located in Yangon, Mandalay and its capital Nay Pyi Taw, although only a few airlines use it at present.
 Myanmar’s international flag carrier, Myanmar Airways International, only serves destinations within Asia.
 To reach Myanmar from outside Asia, the cheapest way is to fly to a regional hub such as Bangkok, Hanoi or Singapore.

 There is no direct flight from the Philippines.
 When I visited it last June, I took a flight from Bangkok, Thailand to Yangon, Myanmar.
 I booked my flight less than a month prior to travel and it cost me Php 2,525.50 (~US$ 50.5) with Nok Air.
 From Yangon, I flew to Hanoi, Vietnam with VietJet Air.
 I paid Php 2,498.36 (~US$ 50) for the flight.

 Where to Exchange Money